serializingme/website-content/content/post/2015-05-12-protecting-wordpress-with-suricata.md

 +++
 banner = "/uploads/2015/05/suricata-config.png"
-categories = [ "Configuration", "IDPS", "Linux", "Network" ]
+categories = [ "Configuration", "Linux", "Network" ]
 date = "2015-05-12T20:59:57+00:00"
 excerpt = "Adding a full featured IDPS solution, is a good step in protecting not only that \"all too many times vulnerable\" WordPress installation..." format = "post"